 Please note that if you do not abide by any Pool Rule or the Code of Conduct, you will be asked to cease the behavior, and may be asked to leave the facility for the day, an extended period of time, or indefinitely.

 Mills College reserves the right to refuse service to any person or modify our schedule at any time.
 Our programming and scheduling align with the Mills College academic calendar.
 Every attempt will be made to inform pool users in advance when there will be changes, staffing issues, pool maintenance problems, weather and other safety issues which may necessitate closing the pool.
 However, the pool may also be closed without notice.
 Mills does not offer memberships to the pool.

 No one is allowed to use the Aquatic Center without lifeguard supervision.

-Everyone must have a picture ID to use the pool.
+Please note, effective October 19, 2015, we will no longer require a picture ID to use the pool.